All Episodes

 No.

-So if if by if switch it over, if black people say, Well, we getting fed up and we tired of all these school shootings and all of these road raids and all that.
+So if switch it over, if black people say, well, we getting fed up and we tired of all these school shootings and all of these road raids and all this, who do we say something to?

 Who hears our voice?

-And when does the white fatigue?
+And when does the white fatigue kick?

 And when does the white fatigue kick in?

-Well, we've been hearing about white that's the point, right?
+Well, we've been hearing about white.

-We've been hearing about it all our lives about white fatigue, about systemic discrimination.
+We've been hearing about it all our lives, about white fatigue, about systemic discrimination.

 That's why we've done systemic justice reform that has led to more crime, right?

-That's the reason for no three strike policy.
+That's the reason for no three-strike policy.

-That's the reason for cashless fail.
+That's the reason for cashless bail.

-That's the reason for catching release.
+That's the reason for catch and release.

 If they come in, it's gentrification.

-And I'm telling you, there are a lot of people who are pissed off, and they're not gonna sit down and have this conversation and be real about it, and they're going, well, what happens when someone has to keep their mouth shut about everything?
+And I'm telling you, there are a lot of people who are pissed off, and they're not going to sit down and have this conversation and be real about it.

-Nobody's that's how they feel.
+That's how they feel.

-I think white people don't speak up about a lot of the things that they do and they perpetuate that that affects us negatively.
+I think white people don't speak up about a lot of the things that they do and they perpetuate that affects us negatively.

 I don't believe those numbers are correct.